Trims And Binding Tapes For Sewing

 Lace Seam Binding

-Lace Seam Binding is available in different widths and is used in hem finishings where stretch is required, and it can also be as a decorative trim or edging.
+Lace Seam Binding is available in different widths and is used in hem finishings where stretch is required, and it can also be used as a decorative trim or edging.

 Rick Rack

 Rick Rack comes in different widths.
-It has curved edges that form a zig-zag shape making it perfect for trim and edge decorations.
+It has curved edges that form a zig-zag shape, making it perfect for trim and edge decorations.
 It’s great for casual wear and home decor projects.

 Braid

-Braid is used as decorative trims and edgings, drawstrings, ties and button loops.
+Braid is used as decorative trims and edgings, drawstrings, ties, and button loops.

 Corded Piping